 Smarter is Better – and More Accurate

-Strategically, there is an even greater benefit to using AI, whether that is driving consistency of process and data or adding intelligence to automated interactions.
+Strategically, there is an even greater benefit to using AI in recruitment, whether that is driving consistency of process and data or adding intelligence to automated interactions.
 An AI Recruiting Assistant promotes consistent data, which enables better decisions.
 Where a human recruiter might forget to ask a question or fill out a form inconsistently, the AI won’t.
 Consistent and accurate data drives better and more informed decisions, which means better talent coming into organizations.

 Consistent and accurate data drives better and more informed decisions, which means better talent coming into organizations.Click to tweet

 The candidate experience is both larger and smaller than it was.
 It’s larger because it starts with marketing a company’s mission, vision and values to a larger pool of potential candidates that could someday become applicants.
 It’s smaller because every interaction with a potential candidate must be more personal and tailored.
 Recruiters can’t scale to supply both high-level coverage and personalized interactions, but AI can.
 AI will be the lever that will make one-on-one recruiting a reality.

 While a coin sorter is a pretty basic machine compared to what AI can impact in the recruiting space, the one thing they have in common is that they can make a long process more efficient and more valuable.
 And while the coin sorter will never evolve, AI is growing up fast.
 Today, it’s making our processes faster, cleaner and more efficient.
 Tomorrow, it will fundamentally change how we recruit, and you can take that to the bank.